littensy/charm/README.md

 ### `reactive(initialValue)`

-The `reactive()` function creates a deeply reactive value that tracks properties when they're accessed.
-It returns a setter function where you can make changes by mutating the original table.
+The `reactive()` function creates a mutable reactive object that subscribes to only the properties you read.
+It also returns a setter function you can use to mutate the original table:

 ```luau
 local users, setUsers = reactive({